-Board certified in internal medicine, hematology and medical oncology, Dr. Langston treats patients with leukemia, myelodysplastic syndrome, lymphoma, graft-versus-host disease (GVHD) and HIV-related malignancies.
+Board certified in internal medicine, hematology and medical oncology, Amelia A. Langston, MD, treats patients with leukemia, myelodysplastic syndrome, lymphoma, graft-versus-host disease (GVHD) and HIV-related malignancies.
 Dr. Langston is a practicing physician with Emory Healthcare since 1998.

 Dr. Langston received her BA from Williams College, Williamstown, Massachusetts.
 She received her MD from Washington University, St. Louis, Missouri.
 She completed her residency in Internal Medicine at Duke University Medical Center, Durham North Carolina, followed by a Medical Oncology fellowship at the University of Washington Hospitals.

 Dr. Langston is a recipient of the following awards:

-- James R. Eckman Award for Teaching Excellence, Winship Cancer Institute Felowship Program, 2007
+- James R. Eckman Award for Teaching Excellence, Winship Cancer Institute Fellowship Program, 2007

 - Alpha Omega Alpha, 1983